mulesoft-assets/template-sfdc2msdyn-contact-aggregation/README.md

 ## Running on CloudHub
 While creating your application on CloudHub (or you can do it later as a next step), go to Runtime Manager > Manage Application > Properties to set the environment variables listed in "Properties to Configure" as well as the **mule.env**.
-Once your app is all set and started, supposing you choose as domain name `msdynandsfdccontactaggregation` to trigger the use case you just need to hit `http://msdynandsfdccontactaggregation.cloudhub.io/generatereport` and the report will be sent to the emails configured.
+Once your app is all set and started, supposing you choose as domain name `msdynandsfdccontactaggregation` to trigger the use case you just need to hit `http://msdynandsfdccontactaggregation.cloudhub.io/generatereport` and the report is sent to the emails configured.

-### Deploying your Anypoint Template on CloudHub
-Studio provides an easy way to deploy your template directly to CloudHub, for the specific steps to do so check this

 ## Properties to Configure
 To use this template, configure properties (credentials, configurations, etc.) in the properties file or in CloudHub from Runtime Manager > Manage Application > Properties.
 The sections that follow list example values.

 ### Application Configuration

 **HTTP Connector configuration**
 + http.port `9090`